COVID-19 Laws have Changed

 How to self-isolate if you or someone in your household has coronavirus

-- Anyone with symptoms should stay at home for at least 10 days.
+- Anyone with symptoms should stay at home for 5-10 days**.

-- If you live with other people, they should stay at home for at least 14 days, to avoid spreading the infection outside the home.
+- If you live with other people, they should stay at home for at least 14 days, to avoid spreading the infection outside the home (unless you are exempt as you have been fully vaccinated and received the booster)

 - After 14 days, anyone you live with who does not have symptoms can return to their normal routine.

-- But, if anyone in your home gets symptoms, they should stay at home for 10 days from the day their symptoms start.
+- But, if anyone in your home gets symptoms, they should stay at home for 5-10 days from the day their symptoms started.
 Even if it means they’re at home for longer than 14 days.

-*This information was correct at the time it was written in 2020.
-To be clear, we do now have a vaccine for coronavirus, which is being rolled out to the population across the United Kingdom.
+***This information was correct at the time it was written in 2020.
+To be clear, we do now have a vaccine for coronavirus, which has been rolled out to the population across the United Kingdom.